worldwide-asset-exchange/item-creation-management/IItemSubmission.md

 ## Dynamic Attributes
 The `json_attributes` field allows you to add `key:value` pairs that represent attributes of your item.
 Those pairs become publicly available via WAX's APIs.

-The following list describes some useful/important pre-defined attributes for you to add:
+The following list describes some useful/important pre-defined attributes that you may want to add:

 Attribute name | Description
 --------- | --------